MongoHQ/orphanage/README.md

 ## purpose

-Implement something very close to [`child_process`](http://nodejs.org/api/child_process.html) which leads an industrius life even after the parent process dies.
-The child's output and toils can be picked up by new loving parents.
+Implement something very close to [`child_process`](http://nodejs.org/api/child_process.html) that continues to work after the parent goes away, and still be able to reconnect and get the data from the child as if it were your own.

 ## use case

 You need to restart a node process without interrupting the long-running work that it is currently doing.

-If you use orphanage to do the long-running worker process, you can restart node and the worker process will continue.
-The newly restarted node process will notice the working/completed orphaned worker from the previous node process and consume its output as if it had spanwed the process itself.
+If you use orphanage to fork long-running worker processes, you can restart node and the worker processes will continue.
+The newly restarted node process will notice the working/completed orphaned workers from the previous node process and consume their output as if it had spanwed the processes itself.

 ## api

 ### `orphanage.open(path, [interval = 250], callback)`

 This opens an orphanage on the specified directory (we use the filesystem to maintain state).
 The `callback` gets two arguments `(err, orphans).` `orphans` is an `EventEmitter` and has additional methods as specified below.
-When you can no longer care for the orphans, you should call `orphans.abandon()` so that another orphanage can handle their output.
+When you can no longer care for the orphans, you should call `orphans.abandon().` You shouldn't run two orphanages on the same directory.

 The filesystem is polled for output from orphans based on the interval in milliseconds.